aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/_index.md

-﻿---
+---
 title: Working with Document in Python
 articleTitle: Working with Document
 linktitle: Working with Document
 type: docs
 description: "The Document class provides various document properties and methods.
-You use the Document class as the starting point for whatever you want to perform with Aspose.Words for .NET.
+You use the Document class as the starting point for whatever you want to perform with Aspose.Words for Python.
 The Document object can be saved to a file or stream and also sent to a browser."
 weight: 30
 url: /python-net/working-with-document/
 aliases: [/python/working-with-document/]